HeardLibrary/digital-scholarship/script/r/structures.md

 ![](../images/view-data-frame.png)

-If I want to see what's actually in the data frame, I can click on the name of the data frame in the upper right pane and a tab will open in the upper left frame showing the data frame in table form.
+If I want to see what's actually in the data frame, I can click on the name of the data frame in the upper right pane "global environment" pane and a tab will open in the upper left editor pane showing the data frame in table form.

 We can refer to a particular cell in the table by listing its row followed by its column in brackets, like this: